Canop/bounded-cache/readme.md

 Gotchas :

 * if the logic of your application is mainly based on time-to-leave and bounded memory isn't a requirement, this isn't for you
-* the implementation doesn't guarantee a removal of entries based on TTL, least recently accessed entry is the main criterium (it does guarantee that `get` or `peek` don't return an expired value, though)
+* the implementation doesn't guarantee a fast removal of entries based on TTL, as the removal criterium is the least recently accessed entry (it does guarantee that `get` or `peek` don't return an expired value, though)

 ## Quick Start